abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 digital processors operate mathematically on the binary representations of the signal digital audio expresses the pressure waveform as a binary number

-### Digital Audio

-Sound waves are digitized using an audio-to-digital-converter (adc) that is part of the sound card/audio interface (device) and converted back using an digital-to-analog-converter (dac).
-Driver APIs provide a programming interface that tells the operating system (or the audio application directly) how to exchange audio data with the audio interface.
-Audio APIs introduce another layer of abstraction: They provide a programming interface across all operating systems (platforms) & are generally used by application developers.

-Audio signals can be represented electronically in analog formats: analog processors operate directly on the voltage level of the analog signal (continuous function) digital formats: digital processors operate mathematically on the binary representations of the digital signal (discrete function)

-Digital - Everything can be represented as a finite integer number

 ## Properties of Sound